Virtual tours of departments in Gynaecology Oncology

 We appreciate that this ‘unknown’ can add to the anxiety of coming for an appointment.
 To try and help with this, we have created a virtual tour of each of these departments so that you can see what to expect before you arrive.

-The Combined Day Unit (often referred to as CDU) delivers intensive chemotherapy and supportive therapies which include blood product transfusions and immunotherapies to patients with haematological or oncological malignancy.
-We also provide supportive therapies to patients with non malignant disorders including sickle cell.
+The Combined Day Unit (often referred to as CDU) delivers intensive chemotherapy and supportive therapies, which include blood product transfusions and immunotherapies to patients diagnosed with cancer.
+We also provide supportive therapies to patients with non-malignant disorders including sickle cell.

-We offer a nurse led venesection service and also a blood taking service to all patients requiring blood sampling prior to their treatments.
-A pre-treatment counselling service is also provided by experienced nurses for patients requiring chemotherapy for oncological malignancy.
-Patients with a haematological malignancy are counselled by haematology clinical nurse specialists.
+We offer a nurse led venesection service, and also a blood taking service to all patients requiring blood sampling prior to their treatments.
+A pre-treatment counselling service is also provided by experienced nurses for patients requiring chemotherapy treatment.

-A number of medical and nurse led clinics are also conducted within the combined day unit.
+A number of medical and nurse led clinics are conducted within CDU.

-We suggest entering the Royal Derby Hospital at entrance 24 opposite car park 6 for ease; our Combined Day Unit is located on the same corridor as our Specialist Outpatient Department.
+We suggest entering the Royal Derby Hospital at Entrance 24, opposite Car Park 6.
+The CDU is located on the same corridor as our Specialist Outpatient Department.

-Here is a little video of what the combined day unit looks like and what you can expect when you visit.
+Here is a little video of what the CDU looks like and what you can expect when you visit.

 Combined Triage Assessment Unit (CTAU)